mrpitonista/WatchUp/README.md

 ## Configuration

 `config.py` defines where downloaded files will be saved.
 By default they are placed under `DOWNLOAD_ROOT` which is currently set to `/Users/Admin/Media/Other`.
 Adjust this path and the `DOWNLOAD_FOLDERS` mapping to suit your environment before running the app.

-The file also contains placeholder configuration for Celery/Redis.
-These settings are unused unless additional tasks are added.

 ## Running the application